MarsUniversity/ece387-robotics/website/guides/software_install/readme.md

 - OpenCV 3.4.x for computer vision
 - Jupyter notebooks, most of the class material is written in this and you will need it to turn some homeworks and labs

+**WARNING:** 10CS loves to do a horrible job!
+Some people have issues with using the `pip` command and get an error about SSL certificates.
+That is the EDU firewall screwing with us.
+Please just go somewhere (like Arnold Hall which has open wifi or McDonalds) and run the command from there.

+**WARNING:** Please follow the instructions to the letter and in order.
+They are correct!
+I have installed all of this software following these instructions on multiple computers.

 ## Git-Bash

 ![](editor-gitbash.png)